oijkn/adguardhome-doh-dot/README.md

             rpi-srv: 192.168.1.100                                     # Reserved for RPi Server (IP of the host)
 ```

-**2. Configure the [eth0](https://github.com/oijkn/adguardhome-doh-dot/blob/main/network/interfaces.d/eth0) for AdGuardHome container**
+**2. Configure the network interface**

-- You must configure the interface eth0 as like above.

-  Same subnet, same gateway, same IP for the container etc...
+- Depending on your network interface name and OS, you may need to configure the network interface of the host to use the macvlan0 network (same subnet, same gateway, same IP for the container etc...).
 - For `macvlan-shim` IP, you must attribute one IP from the range of macvlan subnet

 ````shell